Medical Scribe for Practicing

 - Final exams

-The course is online and self-paced with instructor feedback and assistance as required.
+This course is online and is a self-paced, mentor-supported course with instructor feedback and assistance as required.
 All assignments are module-based and must be completed before progressing to the next module.
 This program includes approximately 80 clock hours of instruction and is designed to be completed in 8 weeks.

 Students who complete this comprehensive course will receive a certification of completion from AHDPG and will be prepared to sit for the American Healthcare Documentation Professionals Group certification exam.